Why "100 Mbps" Only Downloads at 12.5 MB/s

 - Binary prefixes: 1 KiB = 1,024 bytes, 1 MiB = 1,048,576 bytes, 1 GiB = 1,073,741,824 bytes

-Hard drive manufacturers use SI prefixes (decimal), while operating systems use binary prefixes.
-This is why "a 1 TB hard drive shows up as 931 GB in the OS."
+Hard drive manufacturers use SI prefixes (decimal), while Windows converts sizes using binary prefixes but keeps the "GB" label.
+This is why "a 1 TB hard drive shows up as 931 GB" (some operating systems, such as macOS, use decimal display instead).
 1 TB (decimal) = 1,000,000,000,000 bytes ≈ 931 GiB (binary).

 In the context of network speeds, the "M" in Mbps always refers to the SI prefix (decimal, 1,000,000).
 The binary prefix confusion doesn't apply here.